 Kevin was diagnosed with Parkinson’s 9 years ago, when he was 57.
-Here he talks about how important exercise has been in managing his symptoms, and how he continues to climb the hills near his home in Northumberland, with the help of his new ebike.
+Here he talks about how important physical activity and exercise has been in managing his symptoms, and how he continues to climb the hills near his home in Northumberland, with the help of his new ebike.

 A former semi-pro and professional football player, Kevin was a serving firefighter and the station’s fitness instructor when he was diagnosed with Parkinson’s.

 “At the time, my symptoms were quite minor - my handwriting was affected and perhaps I had the merest hint of a tremor in my right arm when I was resting.” says Kevin.

 “My specialist was aware of my job so he knew I had a high level of strength and fitness, but in later appointments, we talked about how important exercise is in managing symptoms.”

 Kevin stayed in the fire service for a further 3 and a half years after his diagnosis.
 He explains: “I decided to retire when the tremor in my arm started to affect my work.
 If I wasn’t able to give 100% in emergency situations, it was going to be a problem.
 But until then, I passed all the annual medical reviews I had.

 “Even since retirement, I’ve been lucky my symptoms haven’t progressed quickly, but my specialist believes my exercise regime has helped me to combat this.
 So for me, I believe there is no alternative.”